snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 You can only add paperless documents to an unallocated shipment.

 > [!CAUTION]
-> Not all carriers support paperless trade. <span class="highlight">WHAT'S THE BEST WAY FOR THE CUSTOMER TO CONFIRM WHETHER A SERVICE DOES SUPPORT PAPERLESS TRADE?
-IS THAT SOMETHING THEY'RE GOING TO HAVE TO DO ON A PER-SHIPMENT BASIS?</span>
+> Not all carriers support paperless trade. <span class="highlight">What's the best way for cusotmers</span>

 PRO supports the following paperless document types: